Vanda Orchids Indoor Care, Propagation and Growing Problems with Solutions

 Vanda Orchid Care Indoors

-Vanda Orchids bloom in very bright light with 4-6 hours of direct sunshine, average warmth of 21-290C, humidity of 60-70% and consistently moist, fertile, well-drained, orchids potting soil coupled with regular feeding during the growing season.
+To care for Vanda Orchid give it very bright light with 4-6 hours of direct sunshine, average warmth of 21-290C, humidity of 60-70% and consistently moist, fertile, well-drained, orchids potting soil coupled with regular feeding during the growing season.

 Vanda Orchid